-- If they are old enough to ask for help, who can they know who to contact and how to get in touch with them? your children contact in an emergency?
-Do - If they are old enough, do your children know try to intervene? to get away from a violent situation and not to help with your mental health Remembering things that make you happy can
+If they are old enough to ask for help, who can

+they know who to contact and how to get in your children contact in an emergency?
+Do help with your mental health.
+Remembering things that make you happy can